 You'll have access to a mentor throughout who will be happy to help if you need any guidance along the way.

-You will need to do about 20 hours of your own study outside of the seven days, including time spent on preparing delivery materials for days four–five and six–seven.
+You will need to do about 20 hours of your own study outside of the seven days, including time spent on preparing delivery materials for days 4-5 and 6-7.

-Experience the relevant MHFA course (Adult/Youth/Armed Forces) as delivered by our highly experienced National Trainers.
+Experience the relevant Mental Health First Aider course (Adult/Youth/Armed Forces) as delivered by our highly experienced National Trainers.

-Your chance to deliver a session on a relevant topic and gain peer to peer feedback, followed by a one to one feedback session with your mentor.
+You will deliver a session on a relevant topic and gain peer to peer feedback, followed by a one to one feedback session with your mentor.
 This is a great opportunity to further broaden your understanding of the topics covered on the course.

 To remain an MHFA instructor, you will need to do the following each year: